HirdrWit/HandWritingRecognition/README.md

 ## GUI Guide

-Turn Camera on for New Picture
+Reset Camera for New Picture
 ```
 New Image
 ```